 The most fun is being on the beach where the lake is quite shallow for about 50 feet so children are safe to play.
-The beach has been and is the site of numerous Summer Olympic Games (see photo from the summer of 2011), cookouts, sand castles, and star and northern lights gazing at night.
+The beach has been and is the site of numerous family summer "olympic games", cookouts, sand castles, and star and northern lights gazing at night.
 There is a sand bar at one end of the beach and the Clyde River connects the two lakes.
 The sand bar is a favorite place to play and share with the ducks, herons and other birds that land there.

 Lake Salem Cottages is a family run business which is mainly a labor of love.
 The cottages have been in the Ainsboro and Newell families for over eighty years.
 The new generation of Pages and Roehners are operating them now, hopefully respecting the special characteristics that make families come back year after year, with appropriate upgrading to make the experience a continuing pleasant one.